vladvmoisuc/petitionez/README.md

 ## Description

-**petitionez** is a simple tool for creating petitiones templates, which purpose is to help user that want to inform different entities about their requirements.
+**petitionez** is a simple tool for creating email templates, whose purpose is to help user that want to inform different entities about their problems.
 Instead of:
 - thinking about headlines
 - writing descriptions
 - searching for government entities emails